NorthernWidget-Skunkworks/Project-Walrus/README.md

 void loop(){
-    // Take one reading every (10 + time to take reading) seconds
+    // Take one reading every (10 + time to take reading) seconds data = myWalrus.getString();
-    // and print it to the screen
+    // and print it to the screen Serial.println(data);
-    myWalrus.updateMeasurements();
-    data = myWalrus.getString();
-    Serial.println(data);
     delay(10000); // Wait 10 seconds before the next reading, inefficiently }